Configure8inc/configure8examples/README.md

 ### 4. Reevaluate Scorecard

 This script demonstrates how to reevaluate a scorecard.
-Replace `"SCORECARD_ID"` and `"API_KEY"` with your actual scorecard ID and API key.
+Replace `"SCORECARD_ID"` and `"YOUR_API_KEY"` with your actual scorecard ID and API key.

 You can run this script with the following command: